Injured and need cash?

 However, this means that in many states lawsuit cash advances are simply not regulated at all.
 That means that companies are able to charge whatever a consumer is willing to accept.

-What makes this worse is that many companies (several industry leaders included) seem to try to make it very difficult to understand the true cost of these advances.
+What makes this worse is that it can be very difficult to understand the true costs of these advances.

 Lawsuit settlement loans are expensive!